 - We will take appropriate measures to insure a work environment for all employees free from harassment and intimidation.
 Harassment is defined as physical or verbal conduct that offends or is hostile toward an employee. - We will not discriminate against any employee on the basis of race, color, creed, national origin, religion, gender, disability, or age. - We will encourage each employee to continually evaluate existing methods of delivering services in order to discover more effective ways of allocating the resources for patient care and the support services. - We will always show respect and consideration for one another, regardless of status or position.

 Compliance Personnel

-Cabell Huntington has appointed a Director of Corporate Compliance , who is responsible for the Cabell Huntington Hospital Non-Employee Caregiver Orientation Page 7 of 36 daily oversight of the compliance program.
+Cabell Huntington has appointed a Corporate Compliance Contact Person and a Corporate Compliance Officer, who are responsible for the daily oversight of the compliance program.

 Your Responsibility